How to use the command 'reg compare' (with examples)

 Example output:

-Use case 3: Compare all sub keys and values for two keys
+Use case 3: Compare all subkeys and values for two keys

 Code:

-reg compare first_key_name second_key_name /s
+reg compare key_name1 key_name2 /s

 Explanation: